 The 64-bit z/Architecture mode has no special operating mode because the architecture mode is not an attribute of the definable images operating mode.
 The 64-bit operating systems are in 31-bit mode at IPL and change to 64-bit mode during their initialization.
 The operating system is responsible for taking advantage of the addressing capabilities that are provided by the architectural mode.

-For information about operating system support, see Chapter 7, "Operating system support" on page 253.
+For more information about operating system support, see Chapter 3., "Central processor complex design" on page 83.

 Logically partitioned mode